inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 2. **Cross-origin URLs are blocked** — `parsed.origin !== hostOrigin` rejects requests to external servers.
 Relative URLs (e.g., `/assets/foo.wasm`) are resolved against the host origin before checking, so legitimate same-origin paths pass.
 3. **Automerge document IDs in URL paths are blocked** — each path segment is URI-decoded and rejected if it starts with `automerge:`, preventing tools from reading documents via the host's service worker URL resolution.

-Opaque `__plugin__/` URLs are resolved by `OpaqueUrlMapper.toReal()` before the policy check and bypass it entirely — this is correct, as those are the host's own mapping for tool source code.
+Opaque `pkg:` URLs are resolved by `PackageUrlMapper.toAutomergeUrl()` before the policy check and bypass it entirely — this is correct, as those are the host's own mapping for tool source code.

 **Remaining work:** The current `RestrictivePolicy` is a blunt instrument.
 It needs to become more fine-grained and tool-specific — for example, some tools need access to specific external URLs (e.g., OpenRouter for LLM tools).
 See DESIGN doc section 7 for discussion of tool-specific resource whitelisting.